CADWRDeltaModeling/azure_dms_batch/README-schism-batch.md

 ```

 Using the Azure portal upload the zip files with names (after /applications in the id) and the version (value in the version tag).
 E.g. upload batch_setup.zip as name batch_setup and version alma8.7
+These zip files are available for the alma8 template in [this release page.](https://github.com/CADWRDeltaModeling/azure_dms_batch/releases/tag/schism_5.11)

 #### Install azure_dms_batch from repo